FoxLisk/alttp-notes/rooms/Automation/Escape/15 - Green Guard.md

-During spin on the guard, buffer ^> to align with right door
+During spin on the guard, buffer ^>.